-FDA approves silicone breast implants
+FDA ends 14 year moratorium and approves silicone breast implants in 2006

 Silicone breast implants are back!